charliecharles03/devilfruit-bin/README.md

 # devilfruit-bin
-a devil fruit will be thrown into the bin everytime someone followes my in twich / youtube /  X basically anywhere, just not me walking down the street
+a devil fruit will be thrown into the bin everytime someone followes me in twich / youtube /  X basically anywhere, except me walking down the street